MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 It is possible to create a new refresh strategy by implementing ``ej.fp.widget.display.brs.BufferRefreshStrategy``.

-The refresh strategy is responsible of:
+The refresh strategy is responsible for:

 - Restoring the past to ensure that the content of the display is correct by calling ``DisplayBufferManager.restore(Rectangle)``.
 - Refreshing the display with what has been modified by calling ``DisplayBufferManager.flush(Rectangle[])`` in ``refresh(DisplayBufferManager)``.